hollyyfc/project-1-r_mageddon/README.md

 counting the total number of `TRUE`-valued Boolean variable in each year and then determining of the total `TRUE` values how many come from each attribute.
 These are then grouped by year and plotted as a stacked area chart.
-We preferred this visualization over the stacked bar chart with years on the y-axis since the stacked area chart makes it easier to identify the change, if any, in the trend of content proportions over the years.
+We preferred this visualization over the stacked bar chart since the stacked area chart makes it easier to identify the change, if any, in the trend of content proportions over the years.

 For the second plot, we used a line graphs faceted by `attribute`, a variable that is created using all logical variables in the data set.